markshapiro/schedule-planning-genetic-algorithm/README.md

 ### Solution

-crossover and mutation in GA inspired by this paper https://www.researchgate.net/publication/281545095_SOLVING_JOB_SHOP_SCHEDULING_PROBLEM_WITH_GENETIC_ALGORITHM
+crossover and mutation in GA inspired by this paper: https://www.researchgate.net/publication/281545095_SOLVING_JOB_SHOP_SCHEDULING_PROBLEM_WITH_GENETIC_ALGORITHM

 ### Sample Run